Critical Reading Practice Test 3 : Sample Questions Answers (PDF)

 The first two statements are just, but although Passage 1 focuses on Columbus’s reputation, Passage 2 does not even mention Columbus by

 name.
 The second passage does reevaluate the discovery of America.
-The second passage also presents an interpretation of the voyages of discovery that reflects the late twentieth-century concern for the wisdom of ancient cultures, for ecology, and for the dangers of warring against nature.
+The second passage also presents an interpretation of the voyages of discovery that reflects the late twentieth-century concern for the wisdom of ancient cultures, ecology, and the dangers of warring against nature.

 Download Critical Reading Practice Test Worksheet 2024 (PDF)